tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 ```

 From the beginner tour, you already know that you can perform a null check with an if condition or use the [Elvis operator](kotlin-tour-null-safety.md#use-elvis-operator).
-But what if you want to use the returned object later on in your code?
+But what if you want to use the returned object later in your code?
 You could achieve this with an if condition **and** an
 else branch:

 ```kotlin